olaborde/React-Native/README.md

 # React-Native
-> To run navigate to numcapsite
+> To run navigate to numcapsite folder
 >> type expo start in the terminal